ray-project/ray/doc/source/cluster/job-submission.rst

 Example - Setup
 ---------------

 Let's start with a sample Ray script as an example for job submission.
-Once executed locally, this script will use Ray APIs to print counter value of a remote actor from 1 to 5, and print the version of 'requests' module it's using.
+Once executed locally, this script will use Ray APIs to print the counter value of a remote actor from 1 to 5, and print the version of the ``requests`` module it's using.

 We can put this file in a local directory of your choice, with filename "script.py", so your working directory will look like: